-The program enables our graduates to work for international and national agencies, national ministries, and local administrations for positions involving formulation, management and assessment of public policies and projects concerning environment and sustainable development.
-In the private sector, prospective employers are NGOs, consulting groups, banks investing in sustainable development, companies involved in economic sectors that need to integrate an environmental perspective (industry, transportation, housing, energy, the food industry, etc.) recruit our graduates whether they belong to the "green" business or the classical economy.
+The program prepares our graduates to work for international and national agencies, national ministries, and local administrations for positions involving the creation, management and assessment of public policies and projects concerning environment and sustainable development.
+In the private sector, prospective employers include NGOs, consulting groups, and banks investing in sustainable development.
+Companies involved in economic sectors that need to integrate an environmental perspective (industry, transportation, housing, energy, the food industry, etc.) recruit our graduates, whether they belong to the "green" business or the classical economy.
 Graduate can also aim at working in the innovation sector for applied research projects as project designer and managers.

 Other careers include journalism and communication on environmental issues for media, internal and external communication services for companies, and consulting in communication for both private and public institutions on the environmental and social aspects of sustainable development (social responsibility).

 - Spring courses - Semester 4

 - Cecilia, Content and Initiatives Officer, Women's Forum for the Economy & Society